 As for the companions in this story, Ryan and Graham are given a great bit of story to work with when Ryan’s neglectful father shows up out of the blue trying to reconnect.
 Much like Series 11, the relationship between these two characters has been a joy to watch unfold and delves a bit further into why Ryan’s father never turned up for his mother’s funeral in a touching conversational scene.

-At its core, Resolution demonstrates that by implementing some of the show’s traditional villains and highlighting what made them so popular in the first place, it adds a bit more gravity to the show.
+At its core, Resolution demonstrates that by implementing some of the show’s traditional villains and highlighting what made them so popular in the first place for Series 12.
+It adds a bit more gravity to the show.
 It also balances out some of the other episodes where we can meet new creatures and aliens.
 Series 12 should use this New Year’s special as a starting point, balancing out the fantastic dramatic sequences with frightening creatures both new and old.

 Doctor Who Resolution will be released on BluRay on February 18th.